besser435/TEAW-API/README.md

 ## Building
 The plugin is built with Maven, and is edited with IntelliJ IDEA.
 It is free for students.
 [This video](https://www.youtube.com/watch?v=s1xg9eJeP3E) is helpful for getting started.

-And that's it!
-It's a pretty simple plugin.
-Theenor please add it, Italy and I need it for our respective websites.